N1TSUA-TATHAM-crzywrld/FaultLine/README.md

 9. [📜 License](#-license)

 ---
+> [!IMPORTANT]
+> There are two versions, both in Bash.
+The reason there are two is because im undecided which i want to continue with.
 ## 🔑 Key Features

 - **🕵️ Integrated Reconnaissance** – Automates subdomain enumeration, port scanning, directory fuzzing, and more.